thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 ## Comments and Comparanda

 On the origins of core-formed amphoriskoi, see [2003.178](#cat).
 This object belongs to the third group of core-formed vessels, which appears between the second century BCE and the early first century CE; the centers of production seem to have been in Cyprus and on the Phoenician coast.
-It includes different shapes of alabastra and amphoriskoi, which are similar to those of ceramic vessels manufactured at the same time ({Harden 1981}, pp. 123–141; {Grose 1989}, pp. 122–125).
-For the classification of this particular alabastron see {Grose 1989}, p.
+It includes different shapes of alabastra and amphoriskoi, which are similar to those of ceramic vessels manufactured at the same time ([[Harden 1981]], pp. 123–141; [[Grose 1989]], pp. 122–125).
+For the classification of this particular alabastron see [[Grose 1989]], p.
 123, class III:E, amphoriskos form III:3.
-A few unprovenanced examples include {Grose 1989}, pp. 172–173, nos.
+A few unprovenanced examples include [[Grose 1989]], pp. 172–173, nos.
 177–179; Brooklyn Museum, New York, inv.-nr.
 12.34: vessel’s form and displaced feather pattern are the same, and it preserves the strongly curved handles stretching from the rim to the shoulder, typical for the form.
-That vessel was reassembled with the addition of what seems to be a free-blown base of a stemmed beaker: <https://www.brooklynmuseum.org/opencollection/objects/5809>; Musée du Verre, Grand Curtius, Liège, inv. no. B 1463; the same vessel without handle and with a flat foot noted in {von Saldern 1974}, no. 206; {Hayes 1975}, p.
+That vessel was reassembled with the addition of what seems to be a free-blown base of a stemmed beaker: <https://www.brooklynmuseum.org/opencollection/objects/5809>; Musée du Verre, Grand Curtius, Liège, inv. no. B 1463; the same vessel without handle and with a flat foot noted in [[von Saldern 1974]], no. 206; [[Hayes 1975]], p.
 15, no. 38, plate 3: [https://collections.rom.on.ca/objects/405071/](https://collections.rom.on.ca/objects/405071/amphoriskos-with-sshaped-handles?ctx=d39e1c4c-60b3-4e2b-b0ad-1e27d908798b&idx=5).

 ## Provenance